Skip to main content

 source ~/.platformio/penv/bin/activate

-pip install -r components/memfault-firmware-sdk/requirements.txt
+pip install -r third-party/memfault-firmware-sdk/requirements.txt

 pip install memfault-cli